Levering, Michigan

 Levering is an unincorporated community and census-designated place (CDP) in Emmet County in the U.S. state of Michigan.
-As of the 2010 census, the CDP had a population of 215.
+As of the 2020 census, Levering had a population of 176.

 Geography

 Levering is located in northeastern Emmet County, in northern McKinley Township and southern Carp Lake Township.
 U.S. Highway 31 passes through the community, leading north 11 mi to Mackinaw City and south 6 mi to Pellston.
 Petoskey, the Emmet County seat, is 24 mi south on US 31.

-The community of Levering was listed as a newly-organized census-designated place for the 2010 census, meaning it now has officially defined boundaries and population statistics for the first time.
+The community of Levering was listed as a newly organized census-designated place for the 2010 census, meaning it now has officially defined boundaries and population statistics for the first time.

 According to the U.S. Census Bureau, the Levering CDP has a total area of 0.44 sqmi, all of it land.